 The app has received a major update on all of its supported platforms (Android, iOS, Windows Phone, Windows, Chrome, Mac) to include list folder support.
 That should help you clean your sidebar, group similar lists together, and keep the ones that matter the most out in plain view.

 The second change, and the most relevant for us here, is the redesign of the Android app.
-Obviously, there's a FAB, because what would Material be without a FAB?
-When tapped, it triggers a beautiful animation that divides it into two buttons for adding a new task or a new list.
-Read More
+Obviously, Read More